 Who are Pawz for Thought?

 Pawz for Thought is an animal charity based in Sunderland but operating throughout the North East of England.
-We were formed some 12 years ago as a positive hands on response to the distressingly high number of animal welfare issues in the region from those small beginnings we have steadily grown into a very busy and vibrant organisation.
+We were formed 21 years ago in 2003, as a positive hands on response to the distressingly high number of animal welfare issues in the region from those small beginnings we have steadily grown into a very busy and vibrant organisation.
 We have grown to the point where we successfully handle hundreds of animals each year.
 The Charity has no paid staff and everything we achieve is through the hard work of our volunteers and supporters who give willing of their time and money.

 Animals are never cheap and to meet our annual running costs we have a continual fundraising programme.
 Our Charity shop in Fulwell Road, Sunderland, is the major contributor.
 We always appreciate donations of saleable goods and if you are a team player and could spare a few hours each week to help in the shop please contact us.